2010 GMC Sierra 1500 Interior

 The Sierra's interior utilizes premium interior materials, which include chrome details, wood grain trim, low-gloss plastic, leather-like vinyl, plush cloth, and real leather, all of which contribute to the Sierra's high-quality looking interior.

 Standard features include dual-zone air conditioning, two dash-mounted, 12-volt auxiliary power outlets and an AM/FM stereo with satellite radio.
 Choosing the luxury-inspired interior allows buyers to add features like dual-zone automatic climate control and a Bose speaker system.

 - "We found it hard to choose between the "pure pickup" interior and the "luxury-inspired" interior, because both were handsome and functional." -- Kelley Blue Book

 - "The gauges are easy to see and read.
 Sierra's Pure Pickup interior places radio and climate controls high on the dashboard, just out of easy reach.
 The available luxury interior mimics that of the Yukon large SUV, with controls mounted lower but within easy reach.
 The optional navigation system absorbs some audio controls but doesn't complicate their use.
 Denalis expand on the luxury interior, with upgraded trim and a more upscale feel." -- Consumer Guide

 For interior storage, the pure-pickup interior package has two large pockets on both door panels, and has two (upper and lower) deep glove boxes on the passenger side.
-The luxury inspired interior has a deep center console tucked between the front bucket seats, which can be locked for security concerns.
-The seat on the middle position of trucks with front bench seats also hides a storage compartment.
+The luxury inspired interior has a deep center console tucked between the front bucket seats, which can be locked.
+The seat on the middle position of trucks with front bench seats also includes a lower storage compartment.
 In extended cab models, the rear seat folds up, creating a large and useful flat-floored cargo area.
-If carrying a lot of interior cargo is a priority, however, know that the Ford-F150 and Dodge Ram both offer more interior storage cubbies.
+If carrying a lot of interior cargo is a priority, however, know that the Ford F150 and Dodge Ram both offer more interior storage cubbies.